aalto-intelligent-robotics/DDGC/README.md

 tensorboard --logdir checkpoints/ --samples_per_plugin=images=100
 ```

-## Simulation experiments

-This will be released soon.

 ## Headless servers

 If you want to run the code on a headless servers but have problems try the following: